surfly/docs/integration.md

 When you open your webpage, you should see a 'get live help' button at the bottom left of your screen.
 If a visitor clicks on this, they will be queue'd for support.
 You can answer this request via the Surfly admin panel.

-**Please see the [integration guide](../theSurflyTutorial.md) for a detailed step by step guide on how to integrate Surfly into your website.**
+**Please see the [Javascript API integration guide](../theSurflyTutorial.md) for a detailed step by step guide on how to integrate Surfly into your website.**

 ###### Responding to incoming requests